Terms and Conditions

 Welcome to the Y, heres a few important things you need to know

-YMCA Gisborne Fitness is a not-for-profit organization that embraces the core values of caring, honesty, respect, and responsibility, whakawhanaungatanga and open communication.
+YMCA Gisborne is a not-for-profit organization that embraces the core values of caring, honesty, respect, and responsibility, whakawhanaungatanga and open communication.

 We want to keep you and your family safe and having a great time in our centres, so we have a few terms and conditions.
 They’re not hard but they are important – read on to make sure you’re on board with everything.